maglore9900/max_headroom/README.md

 this is a personal project to create a voice directed digital assistant based on the max headroom character.

+that being said, I have added a lot of customization, so you can create your own characters, and use it how you would like.

 ![alt text](https://www.cartoonbrew.com/wp-content/uploads/2013/05/maxheadroom_main-1280x600.jpg)

 # SUMMARY